Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-01.md

 **array.map()**

 Use Map to transform all elements of an array.
 For example, take an array of objects and turn them into an array of Strings.
-The transform here would be: Object -> String.
+The transform here would be Object -> String.

 Map always returns a new array.
 The callback receives an element from the array and is expected to transform and return transformed value.
 For example: